shreshth3000/YogaAssistant/README.md

 - Two main endpoints:
   - `/recommend/` - Personalized yoga recommendations
   - `/chat/` - Conversational yoga assistant with RAG
+- If you make changes to the backend or the Cloud Run integration, you will have to ask @shreshth3000 to manually redeploy the backend.

 ### Machine Learning